5 Adding constraints to a contract¶

 <- deserve a proper explanation at this point.

 Time on DAML ledgers¶

-Each transaction on a DAML ledger has two timestamps called the ledger effective time (LET) and the record time (RT).
-The ledger effective time is set by the submitter of a transaction, the record time is set by the consensus protocol.
+Each transaction on a DAML ledger has two timestamps called the ledger time (LT) and the record time (RT).
+The ledger time is set by the participant, the record time is set by the ledger.

-Each DAML ledger has a policy on the allowed difference between LET and RT called the skew.
-The submitter has to take a good guess at what the record time will be.
+Each DAML ledger has a policy on the allowed difference between LT and RT called the skew.
+The participant has to take a good guess at what the record time will be.
 If it’s too far off, the transaction will be rejected.

-getTime is an action that gets the LET from the ledger.
+getTime is an action that gets the LT from the ledger.
 In the above example, that time is taken apart into day of week and hour of day using standard library functions from

 DA.Time.
 The hour of the day is checked to be in the range from 8 to 18.